Is an Online MBA Worth It?

 Can I get an MBA from home?

 Yes, you can earn an MBA degree online.
 An online MBA offers the same curriculum as an in-person program but with flexible class schedules.
-These programs also allow learners to attend their college of choice from any location.
+These programs also allow you to attend your college of choice from any location.

 Krystal Covington, MBA, is a business growth strategist with 15 years of experience in marketing and public relations.
 Her company, Go Lead Consulting, provides clients foundational tools to build new client and customer relationships.